-Oprah Winfrey's Fight For Equal Pay For Her Female Staffers Can Teach You A Thing Or Two About Being An Ally
+Oprah Winfrey Fighting For Equal Pay For Her Female Staff Can Teach You A Thing Or Two About Being An Ally

 Oprah Winfrey is pretty much the greatest when it comes to leading by example, and this story about the time the media maven put her money where her mouth is certainly reaffirms this.
 In a recent interview, Oprah opened up about fighting for equal pay, specifically the time she threatened to quit her show if her female staffers weren't given a raise — showing everyone what a true ally looks like.